fdabl/fdabl.github.io/_posts/2020-03-22-Nonlinear-Infection.md

 <img src="/assets/img/2020-03-22-Nonlinear-Infection.Rmd/unnamed-chunk-7-1.png" title="plot of chunk unnamed-chunk-7" alt="plot of chunk unnamed-chunk-7" style="display: block; margin: auto;" />

 We again observe no outbreak in the left panel, and outbreaks of increasing severity in both the middle and the right panel.
 In contrast to the results for $\gamma = 1/8$, the outbreak is more severe, as we would expect since the recovery rate with $\gamma = 1/12$ is now lower.
 In fact, whether an outbreak occurs or not and how severe it will be depends not on $\beta$ and $\gamma$ alone, but on their ratio.
 This ratio is known as $R_0 = \beta / \gamma$, pronounced "R-naught".
 (Note the unfortunate choice of well-established terminology in this context, as $R_0$ also denotes the initial proportion of recovered people; it should be clear from the context which one is meant, however.)
-We can think of $R_0$ as the average number of people an infected person will infect before she gets better.
+We can think of $R_0$ as the average number of people an infected person will infect before she gets better (assuming a population that is fully susceptible).
 If $R_0 > 1$, an outbreak occurs.
 In the next section, we look for the fixed points of this system and assess their stability.

 ## Analyzing Fixed Points